Cloudesley Shovell: Early career

 Born in Cockthorpe, the son of John Shovell, a Norfolk gentleman, and Anne Shovell (née Jenkinson), Shovell was born into a family "of property and distinction" which, although not poor, was by no means wealthy.
 He was baptised on 25 November 1650.
-The unusual first name of Cloudesley derives from the surname of his maternal grandmother Lucy Cloudisley, who was the daughter of Thomas Cloudisley.
+The unusual first name of Cloudesley derives from the surname of his maternal grandmother Lucy Cloudisley, who was the daughter of Thomas Cloudisley (d.
+1618) of Cley next the Sea, Norfolk.

 He went to sea as a cabin boy in the care of a paternal relative, Admiral Sir Christopher Myngs, in 1663.
 After Myngs' death in 1666 he remained at sea in the care of Admiral Sir John Narborough.
 He set himself to study navigation, and, owing to his able seamanship and brave disposition, became a general favourite and obtained quick promotion.
 Promoted to midshipman on 22 January 1672, he was assigned to the first-rate HMS Royal Prince, flagship of the Duke of York, and saw action when a combined British and French fleet was surprised and attacked by the Dutch, led by Admiral Michiel de Ruyter, at the Battle of Solebay off the Suffolk coast in May 1672, during the Third Anglo-Dutch War.

 Promoted to master's mate on 17 September 1672, Shovell transferred to the third-rate HMS Fairfax later that month and then moved to the third-rate HMS Henrietta in November 1672.
 He saw action again when a combined British and French fleet attempting to land troops in the Netherlands was repelled by a smaller Dutch force, again led by Admiral de Ruyter, at the Battle of Texel in August 1673.
 Promoted to lieutenant on 25 September 1673, he transferred to the third-rate HMS Harwich in 1675 and took part in an action against the pirate stronghold at Tripoli.
 Shovell led a surprise attack on the pirates, sinking a number of their ships in January 1676.
 For this action he received the sum of £80 from Narborough.
 Two months later he undertook a second raid against the pirates, for which he was awarded a gold medal from King Charles II.
 In a letter from the Admiralty, Samuel Pepys recorded the King's satisfaction with Shovell's actions; he transferred to the third-rate HMS Plymouth in May 1677 and was sent to the Mediterranean.